AhmedMohamed127/AhmedMohamed127/README.md

 ### 🚀 About Me

-I am a **Software Developer** and **Tech Instructor** with a passion for building beautiful, responsive, and high-performance mobile applications.
-I love teaching, sharing knowledge.
+I am an experienced and passionate **Software Engineer** and **Tech Instructor** with a passion for building beautiful, responsive, and high-performance mobile applications.
+I love teaching, sharing knowledge and leading others to find there own ways on their career.

 ---

 ### 💼 What I Do

 - **Flutter Development**: Creating cross-platform mobile apps using Flutter and Dart.
-- **Teaching**: Instructor for Flutter courses, helping beginners and intermediate learners master app development and Teaching Assistant in Sh.A.
+- **Teaching**: Instructor for Flutter courses, helping beginners and intermediate learners master app development and Teaching Assistant in Sh.A, Elsadat Academy and AAIB Uni.
-- **Open Source Contributions**: I love contributing to open source projects, especially those involving Flutter.

 ---

 ### 🛠️ Tech Stack